 My methods aren’t some new-age self-help mumbo jumbo.
 I’m a realist and my habits are deeply rooted in truth.
 It’s hard to see the truth as it comes wearing disguises.
 Our false beliefs bind us to the way things are and prevent us from challenging ourselves to be better.

 When we change how we see the world, we can change the way we live in it.
-It’s my mission to help you identify ways to grow, and I hope the content on this website inspires you to reach for change in your life.
+It’s my mission to challenge you to grow radically in your own business, in a way that affords you the time to enjoy the pleasures life has to give.
+I hope the content on this website inspires you to reach for change in your life.